MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Then, configure Database **Distributed sessions** for all application servers.

 1. Under navigation pane at the left side, select **Servers** > **Server Types** > **WebSphere application servers**.
 1. In **Application servers** pane, you should see 3 application servers listed.
-For each application server, follow instructions below to configure Database **Distributed sessions**:
+For each application server, follow instructions to configure Database **Distributed sessions**:
    1. Select the application server.
    1. Under **Container Settings** section, select **Session management** .
    1. Under **Additional Properties** section, select **Distributed environment settings**.